Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kinglake has three active public transport stops operating within its boundaries.
-These stops serve a mix of bus routes, with one route providing service to all stops collectively offering 146 weekly passenger trips.
-Transport accessibility in Kinglake is rated as limited, with residents typically located 1242 meters from the nearest transport stop.
+These stops are served by one route collectively providing 146 weekly passenger trips.
+Transport accessibility is limited with residents typically located 1242 meters from the nearest stop.
+Most residents commute outward due to Kinglake's primarily residential nature.
+Car remains the dominant mode of transportation at 97%.
+Vehicle ownership averages 1.9 per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport